David Schumacher (racing driver): 2023

 After a difficult debut season in the DTM, Schumacher began competing in the GT World Challenge Europe Endurance Cup in 2023, whilst also remaining in the DTM.
 He competed for Winward Racing in both series, partnering Marius Zug and Miklas Born in the former.
 Although his DTM campaign ended with a 25th-placed result in the standings, Schumacher was able to improve his results, getting a best finish of ninth at the Nürburgring.
 Meanwhile, a class victory at the same track together with two further podiums allowed Schumacher, Zug, and Born to come third in the Gold Cup championship.

 2024

 In 2024, Schumacher stepped down to the silver-only ADAC GT Masters, where he would be partnering Salman Owega at the Haupt Racing Team.
 Having taken a pole during the opening round and a maiden podium in Zandvoort, the duo dominated the weekend at the Nürburgring by winning both races, with Schumacher having taken pole position on Sunday.
-David Schumacher and Salman Owega went on to collect another win at the Nurburgring and Hockenheimring settling the championship with an overall third place finish.
+Schumacher and Owega went on to collect another win at the Nurburgring and Hockenheimring, settling the championship with an overall third place finish.